Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

 We end this primer in set-valued analysis by stating an adaptation of Aumann's integral convexity theorem, for which we point the interested reader to \cite[Theorem 8.6.4]{Aubin1990}.

-\begin{thm}[Convexity of the Aumann integral] Suppose that $(X,\Norm{\cdot}_X)$ is a separable Banach space and let $\Fpazo : [0,T] \to X$ be a set-valued map with closed nonempty images that is \textnormal{integrably bounded}, in the sense that there exists $k(\cdot) \in L^1([0,T],\R_+)$ such that
+\begin{thm}[Convexity of the Aumann integral] Suppose that $(X,\Norm{\cdot}_X)$ is a separable Banach space and let $\Fpazo : I \to X$ be a set-valued map with closed nonempty images which is \textnormal{integrably bounded}, in the sense that there exists some $k(\cdot) \in L^1(I,\R_+)$ such that